dreal/dreal.github.io/index.md

 that encodes a notion of numerical perturbation on logic formulas.
 Essentially, we allow such a procedure to give answers with one-sided,
 \\(\delta\\)-bounded errors.
 With this relaxation,
-\\(\delta\\)-complete decision procedures can fully exploit the power of scalable numerical algorithms to solve nonlinear problems, and at the same time provide suitable correctness guarantees for many correctness-critical problems.
+\\(\delta\\)-complete decision procedures can fully exploit the power of numerical approximations without losing formal correctness guarantees.

 **dReal** returns "unsat" or
 "\\(\delta\\)-sat" on input formulas, where \\(\delta\\) can be